 The United States is committed to strengthen relations with Ukraine based on shared values and the promotion of a free and democratic Europe.
 To achieve this larger goal, the United States prioritizes advancing Ukraine’s sovereignty and territorial independence, particularly against impending Russian aggression since the 2014 annexation of Crimea.
 The pinnacle of the strategic partnership resides in democracy—or rather the belief that democracy is essential for security, prosperity, and reform—as declared by the U.S.-Ukraine Charter on Strategic Partnership.

 NATO, and the United States through NATO, has been consistently supplying Ukraine with weaponry to fight against Russian aggression in Donbass.
 Ukraine’s accumulation of NATO equipment, including missiles, heightens Russian insecurity on democratic expansion.
 Acceptance of foreign aid provoked concerns about their alleged neutrality between Russia and NATO.
 Russia fears Ukraine’s pending NATO membership, and by extension a subsequent NATO member on their immediate border.
-Since 1997 nine former members of the Soviet Union or the Warsaw pact have joined NATO[1].
-Creeping through former Soviet-led territory, Ukraine’s impending membership brings NATO to border Russia—creating a substantial security threat.
+Since 1997 nine former members of the Soviet Union or the Warsaw pact have joined NATO[1]

 However Ukraine cannot feasibly join NATO without concrete assurance of Western aid against Russian intervention.
 The United States cannot promise Ukraine aid without provoking Russian engagement.
 Ukraine remains divided on their fight for democracy and which superpower to emulate.
 This circular situation leaves Ukraine torn between regional security and the international community.
 It leaves the United States hoping that diplomacy provides sufficient deterrence.
 Some Ukrainians claim to be ethnically Russian but loathe the leadership of President Putin and increasing resentment persuades many moderate Ukrainians in favor of NATO protection.